dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 whether the OPCODE/RR type was not recognised by the collecting implementation or whether it was specifically configured not to record it.

 For the case of unrecognised OPCODES the message may be parsable (for example, if it has a format similar enough to the one described in RFC1035 **ref) or it may not.
 Similarly for unrecognised RR types the RDATA can still be stored, but the collector will not be able to process it to remove, for example, name compression pointers.

 QUESTION: Should the storage parameters additionally define whether unrecognised OPCODES/RR types are stored ?

+### Sampling and Anonymisation

+The format contains flags that can be used to indicate if the data is either anonymised or produced from sample data.

+QUESTION: Should fields be added to indicate the sampling/anonymisation method used and if so should text strings be used?

+### IP Address storage

+If IP address prefixes are given, only the prefix bits of addresses are stored.
+For example, if a client IPv4 prefix of 16 is specified, a client address of 192.0.2.1 will be stored as 0xc000 (192.0), reducing address storage space requirements.

 # C-DNS format detailed description